Theme-based shared flat (kot-à-projet): Organization

-Most KàPs are not legal associations but those that want can organize a non-profit organization in case they have to manage a significant amount of money.
-The internal organization is quite distinct because its adapted to the student's lifestyle.
-Depending on their academic career, students will generally stay in the same theme-based flat for at most two or three years.
-Each year, this high turnover has to be compensated by finding new people interested in taking the lead of the kap.
-For this existing members organize dinners to meet newcomers.
+Most KàPs are not legal associations, but they may organize a non-profit organization.
+The internal organization is adapted to student lifestyle.
+Depending on their academic careers, students will generally stay in the same theme-based flat for at most two or three years.
+Each year, this high turnover has to be compensated for by finding new people interested in taking the lead of the KàP.
+For this, existing members organize dinners to meet newcomers.
 Furthermore, to stay alive and continue to prove their utility, KàPs must defend their continued working each year to a commission.
-This commission is composed of UCLouvain officials and students, it examines the whole year covered by the kap, reads the file summary and plans for next year and then decides whether to give the kap an additional year on the campus.
+This commission is composed of UCLouvain officials and students, it examines the whole year covered by the KàPs, reads the file summary and plans for next year and then decides whether to give the KàPs an additional year on the campus.